Small pigs are mini or miniature like the Juliana pig and Choctaw hog.

 Chinese pigs were sent to Western cities, where they were used to study toxicology, pharmacology, lung, heart, aging, and organ transplantation.

 They weighed between 150 and 200 pounds.
-It was more difficult for them to deal with bigger pig breeds, which usually weigh 300–500 lb.
+It was more difficult for them to deal with bigger pig breeds, usually weighing 300–500 lb.

 Many people don’t know if pigs are perfect as pets.
 Pet miniature pigs are a lot of fun to have around.
 Pigs’ real sizes vary from pig to pig.

 Genetics, as well as the right food and care, help them grow.
-Also, humans raised mini pigs can weigh as much as 75 to 150 pounds.
+Also, human-raised mini pigs can weigh as much as 75 to 150 pounds.

-Because pigs can have babies for years before they’re fully grown, some breeders show off parent pigs who aren’t yet fully grown.
+Because pigs can have babies for years before they are fully grown, some breeders show off parent pigs who aren’t yet fully grown.

 Mini Pig Breeds